 Experiencing a pregnancy loss means that you are probably feeling more sadness than you ever thought possible.
 Having a miscarriage can be very difficult.
 The emotional impact usually takes longer to heal than physical recovery does.
 Allowing yourself to grieve the loss can help you come to accept it over time.

-What emotions might I feel after a miscarriage?
+What are emotions I might feel after a miscarriage?